Old West firearms – Weapons Locker

 Single-shot vs. repeater

-Early firearms only hold one bullet and one dose of powder, and you need to go through a lengthy reloading procedure to fire another shot.
+Early firearms only hold one bullet and one dose of powder.
+So you need to go through a lengthy reloading procedure to fire another shot.

-“Repeater” is not a specific technology – a revolver (usually holding six shots) is a repeater, but so is a pump-action weapon, a lever-action weapon, a bolt-action weapon, etc. since they all can quickly fire a series of shots stored within the weapon.
+“Repeater” is not a specific technology.
+A revolver (usually holding six shots) is a repeater, but so is a pump-action weapon, a lever-action weapon, a bolt-action weapon, etc..
+Since they all can quickly fire a series of shots stored within the weapon.

 Loose powder vs. cartridge

-The powder is held in a sort of flask (a “powder horn”) and you pour from that into the barrel, then pack the powder so it explodes properly, and add the bullet.
+The powder is held in a sort of flask (a “powder horn”) and you pour from that into the barrel.
+Then pack the powder so it explodes properly, then add the bullet on top.

 Enterprising souls soon decided it would be faster to prepare the doses of powder ahead of time, with the bullet attached for expediency.
 This is what a “cartridge” is.

-Loose powder from powder horns continues to be used during the Old West era, for instance by hunters and marksmen who want to adjust the power of a given shot and are not pressed for time – but combat arms use cartridges since forever.
+Loose powder from powder horns continues to be used during the Old West era.
+For instance by hunters and marksmen who want to adjust the power of a given shot and are not pressed for time.
+But combat arms use cartridges since forever.

 Paper cartridge vs. metallic cartridge

-You tear open the part holding the powder (usually with your teeth), pour it in, pack it in, tear the part with the bullet, put it in — all that’s missing now is the detonation mechanism, such as a percussion cap.
+You tear open the part holding the powder (usually with your teeth), pour it in, pack it in, tear the part with the bullet, put it in.
+All that’s missing now is the detonation mechanism, such as a percussion cap.